aebibtech/sunday_lineup_utils/README.md

 ## Sending Line-ups
 1. Create a line-up file containing links
 2. Send it by running `python send_lineup.py <line up date in yyyy-mm-dd format>`.
-3. It will ask for your Facebook username and password.
+3. (First run) It will ask for your Facebook username and password.
 It will also ask for a 2FA code if you turned on two-factor authentication.
-(One-time)

 ## Opening Line-ups
 Open the links line-up file in the browser by running `python main.py <line up date in yyyy-mm-dd format>`.